 This inspirational and gripping documentary uses the story of a small American town confronting the firestorm of controversy ignited by a same-sex wedding announcement to illustrate the challenge of being an outsider in a conservative environment and catalyze new ways of making resources and support available for those working for change.

 One of the most dominant myths used by forces opposed to marriage equality is that allowing same-sex couples to marry would somehow negatively affect religious institutions or apply restrictions to their freedom to worship as they choose.

 Although this myth is patently false, that has not stopped some opponents from using the claim to lead people to believe their religious freedom is in danger.
 Fortunately, in New York, we do not need to speculate on how religious institutions, spiritual life and the freedom to worship will be affected if the state passes a law allowing same-sex couples to marry.
 New York needs only to look to our neighbor to the east, Massachusetts — where marriages for same-sex couples have been legal since 2004 — to see that the worries about such a law negatively impacting people of faith have been unfounded.

-Pedro Julio Serrano of the National Gay and Lesbian Task Force debates marriage equality opponent Luis Téllez, president of the Witherspoon Institute and member of the board of the National Organization for Marriage, producers of the recent controversial "gathering storm" television commercials.
+Pedro Julio Serrano of the National LGBTQ Task Force debates marriage equality opponent Luis Téllez, president of the Witherspoon Institute and member of the board of the National Organization for Marriage, producers of the recent controversial "gathering storm" television commercials.